jumpstartTriage/jumpstartTriage.github.io/README.md

 excerpt_separator: <!--more-->
 ---
 ```

-   * This is YAML, which is REQUIRED for Jekyll to process the post as a post.
 4. Write your content under said header, using markdown ass formatting.
 5. You can use the `<!--more-->` tag to add a "Read More?" cutoff to your posts.
 6. Commit the file, (sync if on desktop) and you should see your post in about 3 minutes.